Minimum Technical Standards

 Technical Standards for Admission and Matriculation

 The School is aware of the unique nature of the dental curriculum.
-Applicants must possess the skills and abilities that will allow them to successfully complete the course of study and receive the full benefit of the education.
-In the process the student is required to manage or perform treatment on the patients of the School.
+Students must possess the skills and abilities that will allow them to successfully complete the demanding course of study and receive the full benefit of the education.
+In the process the student is required to manage or perform supervised treatment on the patients of the School.
 The School has the responsibility of ensuring the well-being of patients.
 This includes the completion of treatment safely and within an acceptable amount of time.
-With this in mind, the student must be able to meet technical standards with or without reasonable accommodation.
+With this in mind, the student must be able to meet the following technical standards with or without reasonable accommodation.

-Candidates must have sufficient motor function to elicit information from patients through such diagnostic procedures as palpation, auscultation, and percussion.
-Candidates should be able to execute motor movements that are reasonably required to provide oral health care and emergency treatment to patients.
+Students must have sufficient motor function to elicit information from patients through such diagnostic procedures as palpation, auscultation, and percussion.
+Students should be able to execute motor movements that are reasonably required to provide oral health care and emergency treatment to patients.
 Examples of such emergency treatment are: cardiopulmonary resuscitation, application of pressure to stop bleeding, the opening of obstructed airways, the suturing of simple wounds, and uncomplicated oral and maxillofacial surgical procedures.
 Such actions require coordination of both gross and fine muscular movements, equilibrium, and functional use of the senses of touch and vision.

-Candidates must be able to perform visual and tactile dental examinations and treatment including use of visual acuity and color vision, to discern differences and variations in color, shape, and general appearance between normal and abnormal soft and hard tissues.
+Students must be able to perform visual and tactile dental examinations and treatment including use of visual acuity and color vision, to discern differences and variations in color, shape, and general appearance between normal and abnormal soft and hard tissues.
 Use of tactile senses may be either by direct palpation or indirect through instrumentation.

 - Retrieve information from texts and lectures and communicate concepts on written exams and patient charts;

 - Communicate effectively with patients in order to develop a health history, identify problems presented, explain alternative solutions, and give directions during treatment and post-treatment; and